September Audition Frequently Asked Questions

-Results will be distributed to the email address provided on the pre-registration form by noon on Wednesday, September 6.
-If you do not receive your result email by the end of the day on September 6, please send an email to firstname.lastname@example.org.
+Results will be distributed to the email address provided on the pre-registration form by 5pm on Saturday, September 8.
+If you do not receive your result email by 12 noon on September 9, please send an email to email@example.com.

 If accepted at the September audition, when would I begin class?

-Students accepted from the September audition would enroll in the current Winter Term which officially begins the day after the audition.
-However, the earliest an accepted applicant may begin class is Wednesday, September 13.
+Students accepted from the September audition would enroll in the current Winter Term which officially begins on Tuesday, September 11.
+However, the earliest an accepted applicant may begin class is Monday, September 17.
 No student who auditions at the September audition will be allowed to begin class before this date regardless of how soon enrollment paperwork is completed.
 Additionally, enrollment paperwork must be submitted to SAB by 12 noon two business days before a student can begin class.
-(For example, if SAB receives paperwork at 5pm on Tuesday, September 12, the student may not begin class until Friday, September 15).
+(For example, if SAB receives paperwork at 5pm on Thursday, September 12, the student may not begin class until Wednesday, September 19).

 How can I prepare for the possibility of acceptance to SAB?